Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

 Audiology

-This reclassification creates a divide between medical professions that receive federal priority and those—like nursing—that do not.
+This creates a clear divide between federally prioritized professions and those—like nursing—that no longer qualify.

-With federal borrowing limited, many nursing students will need:
+With federal borrowing limited, students may turn to:

 -